Robust inference with knockoffs: Robust inference with knockoffs

-To see why this is so, let us return to our marginal correlation example from \secref{exact}.
-In the exact model-X setting, we see from the above display that for a null feature, the variables $X_j$ and $\bigxko_j$ are exchangeable conditionally on everything else, namely, on $X_{-j}$, $\bigxko_{-j}$, and $Y$.
-Likewise, $\X_j$ and $\Xko_j$ (the two columns of the data matrix) are also conditionally exchangeable.
-This implies that $\big|\X_j^\top \y\big|$ and $\big|\Xko_j^\top \y\big|$ are conditionally exchangeable as well and, therefore, marginally exchangeable as we claimed.
-When we use estimates $\Phj$ rather than the true conditionals $\Pj$, however, this property is no longer true, since \lemref{approx_pairwise} shows that the ratio is no longer equal to $1$ in general.
+for each null $j$.
+That is, the two configurations are equally likely.
+This result for the exact model-X setting is proved in \citet[Lemma 3.2]{candes2018panning} and is critical for establishing FDR control properties.
+When we use estimates $\Phj$ rather than the true conditionals $\Pj$, however, the property~\eqnref{ratio_exact} is no longer true, since \lemref{approx_pairwise} shows that the ratio is no longer equal to $1$ in general.
 We can no longer use the knockoff statistics as exact negative controls; only as approximate controls.
 This is where the major difficulty comes in: if a knockoff statistic is only approximately distributed like its corresponding null, what is the potential inflation of the type-I error that this could cause?
+In other words, if $\Phj\approx \Pj$ so that the ratio in~\eqnref{ratio_approx} is slightly different from 1, how much might this inflate the resulting FDR?

+Before proceeding with this question, we first give some additional background on the knockoff filter, to see how the knockoff variables $\Xko_j$ will be used to test our hypotheses.
+We will then return in \secref{fdr} to the question of how errors in constructing the knockoffs can affect the resulting FDR.